alex-ross/supply_management/README.md

 ---
 To run all test use: ```rake```

-To run specifik test file use: ```ruby -Itest <dir_to_testfile>```

 Time
 ---

-I think an experienced web developer shood do an app like this in 10 hours.
+When I recived the work I thougt it shood take like 10 hours.

-How long time did it take for me to develop?
+So how long time did it take?

 * 8h Writing app, tests and design.
 May also include some minor googling.
-* 1,25h Reading and watched railscasts about minitest, slim and Google Maps api.
+* 1,5h Reading documentations and watched railscasts about minitest, slim and Google Maps api.
 * 2h Planning

-So this app did take me about 11,25 hours to complete.
+This app did take me about 11,5 hours to complete.